Freelance Content Marketing Consultant For Hire: Mihael D. Cacic

 2) My Competition Sucks

-And the second reason is simply because my competition sucks.
+And the second reason is simply that my competition sucks.

 There are no good SEO content marketing agencies out there.
 It boggles me that they all want to focus on “traffic” and “awareness” when that’s the last thing you need if you want more revenue from your blog…